Tips for Dealing with Seasickness

 3. Take Your Seasickness Medication

-Take your medicaion before boarding the boat.
+Take your pills for seasickness before boarding the boat.

 If you don’t want to take medicine, there are natural options.
 Homeopathic remedies and ginger can help reduce nausea.
 Keep some ginger candies with you just in case, or bring ginger tea.